Ann Arbor Art Fair

 Three fairs.
 One event.
 400,000+ visitors!

-Client: M10 Marketing
+CLIENT: M10 Marketing

 When I was given the opportunity to design a logo for Michigan’s Ann Arbor Art Fair, I jumped at the chance.
 The annual event has a place near and dear to my heart and I was very excited to create something special for it.